Twist Weight?! Understanding Pickleball Paddle Stats

 More surface makes it easier to hit the ball, but it also makes it harder and slower to push against the air as you swing.
 Still, the flexibility afforded by the rules in length and width have resulted in many different shapes.
 Here’s a few you might come across:

-• Elongated: These paddles favor length over width.
+- Elongated: These paddles favor length over width, usually they are 16.5” or longer.
 The advantage is greater reach and more potential power, as the tip of the paddle moves faster than the grip.
 The Volair Mach 1 Forza is a great example of this shape.

-• Standard: The typical paddle is between 151/2-16” long and around 8” wide.
+- Standard: The typical paddle is around 16” long and around 8” wide.
 Being between Elongated and Widebody paddles makes these well-rounded options, balancing power and control.

-• Widebody: These paddles give up length for width.
+- Widebody: These paddles give up length for width, usually they are under 16″ in length.
 They’ve got great control, boasting an enhanced “sweet spot,” discussed later.
 Check out the Volair Mach 2 Forza for an example.

-• Hybrid: You may hear of a “hybrid” paddle shape.
-This can be confusing because there are also hybrid faces and manufacturing processes, but typically it describes paddles that measure between elongated and standard, sometimes slightly widening towards the head and ending in a rounded top.
+- Hybrid: You may hear of a “hybrid” paddle shape.
+This can be confusing because there are also hybrid faces and manufacturing processes, but typically it describes paddles that measure between elongated and standard, you can say 16.25”, sometimes slightly widening towards the head and ending in a rounded top, like the Volair Mach 1 Pickleball paddle.

 Thickness